 Sometimes it can be hard for teens with autism to interact with other people.
 For them, learning to communicate and express emotions can be like learning a foreign language.
 When even a casual conversation requires so much effort, and when hanging out or talking to a classmate becomes stressful and frustrating, it can be hard for people on the autism spectrum to make friends.

+Even though people on the autism spectrum see the world in a different way, there's plenty to connect on, like playing video games.
 If you know someone on the autism spectrum, you can help just by including him or her or where possible or hanging out one-on-one.
 Watching how you interact with other people can help the person learn rules for friendships and make it easier to make other friends.

 Reviewed by: Raphael Bernier, PhD